 Based on the 2005 Documentary of the Same Name, “The Staircase” excels until the final episode.

-“The Staircase”, is based on Jean-Xavier de Lestrade’s. eight-part documentary series of the same name, which was shown on the Sundance Channel in 2005.
-Antonio Campos’ eight-part limited series for HBOMax, also focuses on the death of Kathleen Peterson and the trial of her husband Michael Peterson for first-degree murder in 2002.
+“The Staircase” is based on Jean-Xavier de Lestrade’s eight-part documentary series of the same name, which was shown on the Sundance Channel in 2005.
+Antonio Campos’ eight-part limited series for HBOMax also focuses on the death of Kathleen Peterson and the trial of her husband, Michael Peterson, for first-degree murder in 2002.

 During Michael’s trial, Oscar-winning documentary filmmaker de Lestrade was given unprecedented access to Michael, his family, and the courtroom.
 Campos, who directed Rebecca Hall to profound effect in the underrated and underseen “Christine,” now adds his vision to this extraordinarily complex story.

-Toni Collette (Kathleen Ratliff, Michael’s second wife.
+Toni Collette (Kathleen Peterson, Michael’s second wife.
 She is an executive at Nortel and the family’s breadwinner.
 This is also her second marriage.
 She dies after falling down a flight of stairs in the family home.
 Did she trip, or did Michael push her?).

-Dane DeHaan (Clayton Ratliff, Michael’s older son from his first marriage.
+Dane DeHaan (Clayton Peterson, Michael’s older son from his first marriage.
 Clayton has had numerous run-ins with the law and spent time in prison.
 He is married with a baby on the way.
 He supports his father during the trial).

-Sophie Turner (Margaret Ratliff, Michael’s older daughter, adopted by Michael and his first wife in Germany after Margaret’s parents – American ex-pats and the Ratliff’s best friends – both died.
+Sophie Turner (Margaret Peterson, Michael’s older daughter, adopted by Michael and his first wife in Germany after Margaret’s parents – American ex-pats and the Peterson’s best friends – both died.
 The father in South America of an illness, and the mother in Germany of what was deemed, at the time, a brain hemorrhage after she fell down a flight of stairs in a manner almost identical to Kathleen’s.
 The last person to see her alive was Michael!
 She supports her father during the trial).